The cry of Dolores, the cry for freedom, By Owei Lakemfa

-The Mexican national flag, the Bandera de Mexico, was handed over to the Ambassador in Abuja this night of Sunday, 15 September in a gathering of mostly ambassadors accredited to Nigeria.
+The Mexican national flag, the Bandera de Mexico, was handed over to the Ambassador in Abuja on that night of Sunday, 15 September, in a gathering of mostly ambassadors accredited to Nigeria.

 |